Cable Ties 101

 While Zip Ties were initially made for bundling electrical cables together, today they have many uses.
 As these electrical ties have become more popular in other applications, different versions of cable ties were developed to match the tasks at hand.
 Since the beginning of the original standard type, there are now many varieties.
 To learn about the different kinds and determine which type you need, consult the information below.

 Cable Ties come in a wide range of widths and lengths.
 Their length is directly correlated to the maximum bundle diameter.
-A cable ties' width will determine how much tensile strength the cord is rated for.
+A cable ties' width will determine how much tensile strength the cord is rated to hold.
+For instance, a standard nylon cable tie with a width of 0.10" has an 18 lb test weight but a cable tie with a 0.196" width has a test weight of 50 lbs.

 Types of Zip Ties